Workers Love AirPods Because Employers Stole Their Walls

 AirPods also can’t change the fact that you’re just sitting in the middle of an open room, which Augustin notes is stressful no matter what you’re doing.
 “When you can be approached from the rear, a little part of your brain is always vigilant,” she says.
 “It’s not about what you’re looking at on your screen or anything.
 It’s much more fundamental than that.”

 The good news is that trends are already turning away from open offices in favor of designs that have a range of space types, including those that allow workers privacy and relief from constant stimulation.
 “This is how humans work,” Augustin explains.
 Evolutionarily, our open-plan stress response goes back to a time long before office politics.
-“We like to think we’ve come so far from our days on the Savannah, but maybe not.”
+“We like to think we’ve come so far from our days on the savanna, but maybe not.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.